Marriage in the works of Jane Austen

-Emma entered into three marriages: Jane Fairfax and Frank Churchill, Emma Woodhouse and Mr Knightley, Harriet Smith and Robert Martin (Chris Hammond, 1898).
+The novel Emma entered into three marriages: Jane Fairfax and Frank Churchill, Emma Woodhouse and Mr Knightley, Harriet Smith and Robert Martin (Chris Hammond, 1898).

 Marriage is a key theme in Jane Austen’s novels, especially Pride and Prejudice.
 Austen examines marriages of convenience, common in her time, and often critiques those based on financial considerations.
 Her main characters typically end up in marriages based on mutual affection, where love is balanced with practical concerns like social standing and financial stability.

 Austen’s work reflects the realities of her time, where women were often dependent on male authority and financial security.
 In a socially rigid society, a good marriage was essential for a woman’s social standing and financial well-being.
 Young women were encouraged to marry well, carefully considering both love and the financial stability of their suitors.

 While not directly criticizing the situation, Austen presents her view of a “good” marriage through her characters, offering a perspective on the different types of unions available to women.
 She suggests that marriages based solely on passion, or solely on convenience, are often unsatisfactory.
 She also challenges common romantic ideas, like of love at first sight or the notion that one cannot love more than once.

 In the end, Austen’s heroines often find ideal marriages based on mutual respect and understanding, with partners who share both emotional and intellectual connections; with due regard to, but not determined by, social or financial status.

-Austen's novels deal exclusively with marriages contracted within a very specific social circle, that of the country gentry of rural England; which was also that of her own family, her father George Austen being a clergyman with two beneficed rectories in Hampshire, and eight children - six sons and two daughters (neither of whom married).
+Austen's novels deal exclusively with marriages contracted within a specific social circle, that of the country gentry of rural England; which was also that of her own family, her father George Austen being a clergyman with two beneficed rectories in Hampshire, and eight children – six sons and two daughters (neither of whom married).
 The sons variously became clergymen, bankers, naval officers, and country landowners.
-Within these social circles, the English gentry over the 18th century had developed a range of strategies for marriage, that would ideally maintain landed estates within the family name, while also responding to the increasing understanding of marriage as predominantly a matter determined by personal choice between two individuals, rather than - as previously - as an alliance of interests between families.
+Within these social circles, the English gentry over the 18th century had developed a range of strategies for marriage, that would ideally maintain landed estates within the family name, while also responding to the increasing understanding of marriage as predominantly a matter determined by personal choice between two individuals, rather than – as previously – as an alliance of interests between families.
 These strategies became embodied in the legal instruments of entail and strict succession that underpinned inheritance of landed estates at this period; and which, crucially, assured heirs to landed estates in early adulthood, of access to an income that would allow them to marry without having to wait for their fathers to die first.
-In Austen's novels, marriage of major characters - whether of romantic affection or convenience - is always a choice of two individuals.
+In Austen's novels, marriage of major characters – whether of romantic affection or convenience – is always a choice of two individuals.